-Currency is an important matter in garments manufacturing sector.
+Currency is an important matter in the garments manufacturing sector.

-FOB means “free on board”.
-In this case, exporter quotes the garment buyer a price that includes all costs up to and including delivery of goods aboard an overseas vessel.
-Here, exporter quote the price by adding fabric cost, accessories cost, CM (cost of making), overhead cost, commission, C&F commission and transportation cost from factory to port.
+FOB means “free onboard”.
+In this case, the exporter quotes the garment buyer a price that includes all costs up to and including the delivery of goods aboard an overseas vessel.
+Here, the exporter quotes the price by adding fabric cost, accessories cost, CM (cost of making), overhead cost, commission, C&F commission, and transportation cost from factory to port.

-CIF means “Cost, insurance and freight”.
-In this case exporter quotes the buyer a price that covers FOB cost, insurance cost and freight cost.
-As a result, CIF cost is higher than C&F cost.
+CIF means “Cost, insurance, and freight”.
+In this case, the exporter quotes the buyer with a price that covers FOB cost, insurance cost, and freight cost.
+As a result, the CIF cost is higher than the C&F cost.

 14. Commission (%) for the middle man:

-If garment factory collects the order from a garment buying house or buying agent then he must have to pay them commission percentage for the order.
+If a garment factory collects the order from a garment buying house or buying agent then he must have to pay them a commission percentage for the order.

 15. Profit (%) for factory or buying house:

-During garments costing, garment merchandiser added profit (%) here for the factory or buying house with all the others cost.
+During garments costing, the garment merchandiser added profit (%) here for the factory or buying a house with all the others cost.